ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heatingcontrol/README.md

 | as new profile setting   | changes from thermostat are taken as target temperature for current profile period
 | until next profile point | changes from thermostat are taken as target temperature until next profile point.
 This is a manual mode, so only Window sensors are used.
 All other
 |                          | increases / decreases are ignored.
 There is a datapoint in every room to disable manual mode before reaching next profile point.

+## extend override when temperature is changed
+The standard behavior for override is, when you change temperature the override time is not changed.
+E.g if you start override for 20 minutes with 25°C and you change to 28°C after 15 minutes then 28°C is only used for the last 5 minutes.
+With that option you restart override whenever you change override temperature.
+In example above 28°C would then be used for 20 minutes which leads to 15 minutes 25°C and 20 minutes 28°C

 ## Thermostat handles "window is open"